-Qualification Units Units that form parts of a qualification regulated by Ofqual Quality Endorsed Units Units that do not form part of a qualification regulated by Ofqual
+Qualification Units Units that form parts of a qualification regulated by Ofgual Quality Endorsed Units Units that do not form part of a qualification regulated by Ofgual

 You can search for and view all units available to be used in individual unit courses via our Unit Bank on our website.
+The unit content template includes the unit type.